MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 ### Certify data products

-In a self-service platform, anyone can create reports, curate datasets in a data lake workspace account, and release data products for the business to use.
+In a self-service platform, anyone can create reports, curate datasets in an Azure Data Lake workspace account, and release data products for the business to use.
 Data product review requests occur when:

 - Business sponsors log tickets to certify data products.
 - Data Platform Ops nominates data products based on popularity.